7ep/demo/docs/BDD.md

         AND b.title = 'a book';

 Let's test that out by lending out a book.
-This can be easily done in the UI.
+This can be easily done in the UI (go to http://localhost:8080/demo/library.html )

 Add a book, "a book", and add a borrower "alice", and loan the book.

 By running the query with that book, we see that it is finding the loan.

+        SELECT * from library.loan l
+                JOIN library.book b ON b.id = l.book
+                WHERE l.RETURN_DATE IS NULL
+                AND b.title = 'a book';

+        ID      BOOK     BORROWER  BORROW_DATE   RETURN_DATE  ID  TITLE
+        1       1        1	       2020-09-08    null         1   a book

 If we add a returned date, we'll stop finding the loan.
 This is the essence of the new functionality we're adding - the ability to add a returned date.
 Here is the SQL: